halirutan/Wolfram-Language-IntelliJ-Plugin-Archive/README.md

-Mathematica language plugin for IntelliJIDEA
+Mathematica language plugin for IntelliJ IDEA
 =============================================

 Important Links
 ---------------

+- The official website for plugin users is [hosted here](http://halirutan.de/start).
 - The most recent plugin is [Mathematica-IntelliJ-Plugin.jar](https://github.com/halirutan/Mathematica-IntelliJ-Plugin/raw/master/Mathematica-IntelliJ-Plugin.jar) in the root of this repository.
 - If you find bugs or experience weird behavior please [create a new issue](http://halirutan.myjetbrains.com/youtrack/issues#newissue=yes)